top of page

 About Leah

-In collaboration with filmmakers and musicians, I have made award-winning poetry films that have been screened at feminist, eco, Jewish and poetry film festivals internationally.
+My award-winning short films have been screened at feminist, environmental, Jewish and poetry film festivals internationally.

 white noise 1 .jpg

-As a facilitator, I have extensive experience of leading poetry and expressive writing workshops nationally in arts venues, mental health facilities, women’s groups, community settings, schools and prisons.
-My facilitation style is rooted in my writing and performance practice, a background in psychology and 49 years of using and teaching peer-counselling.
+I have expertise in facilitating poetry and expressive writing workshops in a wide variety of settings, including arts organisations, community groups, mental health services, women’s groups and prisons.
+My approach draws on my own writing and performance practice, alongside a background in psychology and over five decades of practicing and teaching peer-counselling.

 bottom of page